fjp/ppp/ch4-computation/ch4-review.md

 Never modify the loop variable inside the body of a `for`-statement.
 That would violate every reader’s reasonable assumption about what a loop is doing.

-17. When should the for-loop be used and when should the `while`-loop be used?
+17. When should the `for`-loop be used and when should the `while`-loop be used?

 Some novices prefer `while`-statements and some novices prefer `for`-statements.
 However, using a `for`-statement yields more easily understood and more maintainable code